JenniferHo97/llm_factoscope/README.md

 # LLM Factoscope

 We are excited to share the code and datasets from our study on the LLM Factoscope, making them publicly available for further research and development.
-Our repository, containing all necessary materials, is accessible at [this link](https://github.com/JenniferHo97/llm_factoscope).

 ## Models Used
 Our experiments leverage several Large Language Models (LLMs) from Huggingface, a reputable platform hosting a diverse array of LLMs.
 The specific models utilized in our study include: